Thedwivedi29/FALCON/README.md

-# FALCON: AI-Driven Security System
+# FALCON: Facial Recognition And Laser Object Detection For Comprehensive Security

 **FALCON** is an advanced AI-powered security system designed to provide precise, innovative, and reliable access control.
 By seamlessly integrating facial recognition and YOLO-based object detection, it ensures robust protection for various applications.